heaptracetechnology/microservice-image-diff/README.md

 # Image Diff as a microservice
-An OMG service to check difference in image content
+An OMG service to check difference in image content by pixel, this take two image and return diff image.

 [![Open Microservice Guide](https://img.shields.io/badge/OMG-enabled-brightgreen.svg?style=for-the-badge)](https://microservice.guide)